kirkofypsi/7DWorkProblemModel/dimensions/leadership.md

 * *no open-door policy*

 ### SLOW DECISION-MAKING
-> Leaders are perceived as being slow in making decisions.
+> Leaders are perceived as slow in making decisions.
 It might be that the whole organization or specific departments have long approval processes or many managers are involved in taking a single decision.
 Sometimes leaders intentionally avoid taking decisions because they are punished for mistakes but not rewarded for successes.

 __Exemplary statements reported by employees:__